The Balkans beg to be explored. Discover offbeat capitals, go beyond the must-sees and venture off the beaten track!

 Day 1: Athens to Delphi to Thessaloniki

-Your adventure begins as we depart Athens for Thessaloniki with a stop off in Delphi around lunch.
-Perched on the slope of Mount Parnassus, Delphi is a UNESCO Heritage Site best known as the home of the Oracle of Apollo, and where many a great leader had met to seek the council of the Gods, this is a site of major historical influence and value.
-There is an included tour of the city of Delphi with a local guide and entry into the museum.
-We arrive at Thessaloniki just before dinner ready for another delicious Greek meal, then the night is yours to explore the capital of Greek Macedonia with its quirky vibe, rich history and many archaeological sites and ruins.
+We’ll kick off our epic adventure from Athens with Thessaloniki in our sights.
+For lunch we’ll stop off in Delphi and take in the sights.
+Perched on the slope of Mount Parnassus, Delphi is a UNESCO World Heritage Site and - according to legend - home to the Oracle of Apollo.
+Here, many of history’s greatest leaders sought the council of the Gods.
+To truly experience this holy place, enjoy an included tour of the city followed by a roam of the local museum.
+Onwards, and we arrive at Thessaloniki in the early evening ready for a delicious Greek meal.
+Once full, set out to explore the capital of Greek Macedonia with its quirky vibe, rich history and many archaeological wonders and ruins.

 Day 2: Thessaloniki to Ohrid